eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   sampling (a.k.a.
 MCMC sampling), and the other is variational inference (a.k.a.
 VI).
 Both methods are mathematical Death Stars: extremely powerful but incredibly complicated.
 Nevertheless, I think it's important to get at least a hand-wavy understanding of what these methods are.
+If you're new to all this, my personal recommendation is to invest your time in learning MCMC: it's been around longer, we know that there are sufficiently robust tools to help you, and there's a lot more support/documentation out there.

 ### Markov Chain Monte Carlo